 So, there’s a little background into censorship and the reasons behind the creation and importance of Banned Books Week.
 It’s about awareness, promotion, and of course, reading.
 Remember, just because certain individuals or groups believe certain information shouldn’t be shared or published, doesn’t mean you shouldn’t have access to that very information.

 Have you ever read a book that has been constantly challenged or maybe even censored?
 A few infmaous titles that are frequently challenged or have been banned include (but are certainly not limited to):

 Persepolis – Marjane Satrapi

 The Call of the Wild – Jack London

 And, one of the most ironic, Fahrenheit 451 – Ray Bradbury

-I wholeheartedly support Banned Books Week, because I support literature, libraries, writers, imagination, ideas, words; and as an addendum to those last two, even if I don’t agree with certain ideas and words, I won’t prevent your access to them.
+I urge you to continue spreading the word about Banned Books Week, in order to further show your support for literature, libraries, writers, imagination, ideas, words, as well as access to them.
 I know this post is quite link heavy, but I promise there is valuable information behind the links.
 So get informed, share your experience(s) with a banned or challenged book (and any resources you have found!), and get reading!

 Be sure to check out bannedbooksweek.org and ala.org/bbooks for more information on banned books and your right to access information and read (and if you’re looking for some more fun with Banned Books Week, check out this crossword puzzle from Penguin Random House).